 You’re limited only by your imagination, in a wonderful place like Knowland Park.
 But here are a few activities we know are worthwhile, from personal experience.

-Dream date: Grab a blanket, a bottle of wine and a loaf of good bread.
-Hike to the top of Heart Attack hill, and gaze out across the Bay.
+Enjoy the view: Grab a blanket, a bottle of wine and a loaf of good bread.
+Hike to the top of Heart Attack Hill, and gaze out across the Bay.
 Be sure to pack out any trash—there is no trash pickup; it is done by neighbors and park users.

 Fly a Kite: Knowland has great kite flying opportunities whether the wind is coming off the Bay or from the East.
 Watch out for the holes of pocket gophers which can trip you up!